 We have provided you with three different resume template packs that you can choose from.
 Inside the resume packs are a number of different resumes that you can create.

 Just click the resume style button at the bottom and you can download the zip file to get access to your different resume templates.

 Your resume is your first chance to make a good first impression!
 If you want to leave a lasting impression that will help you land the teaching position you are looking for then you will want to put time and effort into your resume.
 A resume typically includes a cover letter, an objective statement, education, work experience, and credentials.
 You will want to make sure that your contact information, as well as your personal information, are at the top of your resume.
 List your first and last name, email address, and phone number.

 This section is the introduction to your resume.
 You will want to make your statement clear and to the point.
-A good example of an objective statement is: “Obtain a special education teaching position where I can use my experience to help make a child’s education a positive experience.”
+A good example of a teacher resume objective statement is: “Obtain a special education teaching position where I can use my experience to help make a child’s education a positive experience.”
 You don’t want your objective statement to be long and complicated.
 Keep it simple and concise.